fawwazfirdaus/clavis/docs/SPEC.md

 - User selects a mode (if multiple modes exist).
 - User taps "Lock with my key."
+- ARKit camera opens with continuous scanning active.
-- App scans that mode's main key object to confirm presence.
+- User positions the mode's main key object in front of camera.
+- User can tap to select a region of interest (ROI) for more precise matching.
+- App continuously processes ARFrames, extracting 3D features from point clouds and comparing against stored template.
+- Real-time feedback shows confidence score, match status, and ARKit tracking state.
-- On success: Focus Mode turns ON → apps for that mode become blocked.
+- On match (confidence exceeds threshold in 3 consecutive frames): Focus Mode turns ON → apps for that mode become blocked.
 - Main screen updates to Locked state, showing which mode is locked.
 - All temporary keys for that mode are reset to unused state.

 ### 6.4 Unlock Flow

 - User taps "Scan to Unlock."
+- ARKit camera opens with continuous scanning active.
-- Camera opens for scanning the locked mode's main key.
+- User positions the locked mode's main key object in front of camera.
+- User can tap to select a region of interest (ROI) for more precise matching.
+- App continuously processes ARFrames, extracting 3D features from point clouds and comparing against stored template.
+- Real-time feedback shows confidence score, match status, and ARKit tracking state.
-- On match: Focus Mode turns OFF → apps become available.
+- On match (confidence exceeds threshold in 3 consecutive frames): Focus Mode turns OFF → apps become available.
 - Main screen updates to Unlocked state.
 - All temporary key usage resets for the unlocked mode (allowing them to be used again in the next lock cycle).

 ### 6.5 Temporary Unlock Flow

 - While a mode is locked, user taps "Temporary Unlock."
+- ARKit camera opens with continuous scanning active.
-- Camera opens for scanning any of that mode's temporary keys.
+- User positions any of that mode's temporary keys in front of camera.
+- User can tap to select a region of interest (ROI) for more precise matching.
-- App tries to match the scan against all temporary keys for that mode (skipping already-used keys).
+- App continuously processes ARFrames, extracting 3D features from point clouds and comparing against all temporary keys for that mode (skipping already-used keys).
+- Real-time feedback shows which key (if any) is being matched, confidence score, and ARKit tracking state.
-- On match: Selected apps for that mode become temporarily available for a limited time.
+- On match (confidence exceeds threshold in 3 consecutive frames): Selected apps for that mode become temporarily available for a limited time.
 - The matched temporary key is marked as used for the current lock cycle of that mode.
 - After time expires or user manually ends temporary unlock, apps are blocked again.
 - That specific temporary key cannot be used again until the next lock cycle (after full unlock with main key).